-(Posts can be published under multiple categories)
+(Posts can have multiple categories)

-Displaying WordPress Categories
+Displaying Post Categories

 You can display categories in your posts …

-(Categories display on your posts)
+(Categories display in your posts)

-(Use a drop-down category menu)
+(Categories widget – Using a drop-down menu)

-(Select a category from the drop down menu)
+(Select a category from the dropdown menu)

-WordPress Categories – Useful Tips
+Post Categories – Useful Tips

 Post Categories – Sorting Features

-(Sort categories by name)
+(Sort by category name)

-Categories – Searching Features
+WP Categories – Search Features

-(Screen Options Tab – Categories options)
+(Screen Options Tab – Categories)

-Post Categories – Grouping Features
+Categories – Grouping Features

-(Grouping posts by category)
+(Posts Table – Grouping posts by category)

-WordPress Categories – Tools
+WordPress Post Categories – Tools